DavidXu-JJ/DebSDF/README.md

 ## Dataset

 For the preprocessed training data, please download from [google drive](https://drive.google.com/drive/folders/1bTTIxfaHnX-3bfTt-QIzbsAvtn96BZ53?usp=sharing).

+https://github.com/DavidXu-JJ/DebSDF/issues/7#issuecomment-2253295649: Please download this training data again, if you download the data before [2024.7.26]

 Please extract the data to the `./data` folder.